Lifespan Learning at CVUUS

 Who Organizes RE

-Our Director of Religious Exploration, Poppy Rees, oversees the program along with the R.E.
+Our Director of Religious Exploration, Poppy Rees (email@example.com), oversees the program along with the R.E.
 Council and many other people.
-The program is led, taught, and assisted by a mix of parents and others from the congregation.
+The program is led, taught, and assisted by a broad mix of people from the congregation.
 Leading or assisting in the RE program can be a very fulfilling way to deepen one’s own faith.

 When We Offer RE